krishnaindia2004/ChurnIQ/README.md

-# ChurnIQ - Customer Churn Prediction Chatbot
+# ChurnIQ - Customer Churn Prediction

 ChurnIQ is an Gen AI-powered application that helps predict **customer churn in e-commerce**.
 It allows users to upload files, ask questions, and receive intelligent responses based on customer behavior analytics.